NREL/OpenStudio-analysis-gem/README.md

 3. Run rubocop and make sure code meets coding standards.
 4. Push release candidate on a branch.
 5. Create a pull request to develop.
 Once the tests pass, merge into develop.
-6. Create a pull request to master.
-Once tests pass, then merge into master.
+6. Create a pull request to main.
+Once tests pass, then merge into main.
-7. Checkout master and run `rake release`
+7. Checkout main and run `rake release`

 # Todos